almahaalhizam/static/README.md

 # static
 Udacity Project: Jenkins Pipeline on AWS

-The purpose of this project is to deploy and run an instance on AWS and configure Jenkins, and run pipeline to deploy a static website on S3 at the end of it.
+The purpose of this project is to run an instance on AWS, configure Jenkins, and create a pipeline to deploy a static website on S3.

 ## Requirements